Science and Technology Studies @ York

-In addition to breadth and depth in its faculty, York has a number of strengths that render it an excellent place for graduate study.
-Since 1994, the STS community at York has hosted a colloquium, at which scholars from York, Canada, the U.S., the U.K., and Europe, have presented their research and have been engaged in lively discussion by the audience.
+In addition to the diversity, breadth, and depth in its faculty, York has a number of strengths that render it an excellent place for graduate study.
+Since 1994, the STS community at York has hosted an annual seminar series, at which scholars from York, the rest of Canada, the USA, and Europe have presented their research and have engaged in lively discussion with their audience.
 Nearly 300 such seminars have been given since they first began.
 Until recently, York was also home to two prominent journals in the field — Isis and the Journal of the History of the Behavioural Sciences — and was one of six regional nodes in the SSHRC–funded Strategic Knowledge Cluster in STS.
 Being a regional node helped scholars at York to develop and secure funding for collaborative research projects as well as organize a range of conferences and workshops.
 The strong research culture and community that has developed as a result of these sorts of initiative provide rich opportunities for graduate students to build their own networks, develop their own projects, and disseminate their own research within the wider, international STS community.

 - Faculty Research Strengths

 Our faculty members are well-known worldwide for their research and scholarship.
-For example, our faculty regularly publish in leading international STS journals like Science, Technology, & Human Values, Social Studies of Science, Science as Culture, Isis, Prometheus, Body & Society, Social Science & Medicine, and Sociology of Health & Illness; they regularly publish books with international presses like MIT Press, Duke University Press, University of Chicago Press, Oxford University Press; they are, or have been, editors and editorial board members on prominent STS journals like Social Studies of Science, Science as Culture, Social Epistemology, Journal of Responsible Innovation, Isis, Scientia Canadensis, Canadian Bulletin of Medical History, and Catalyst: Feminism, Theory, Technoscience; and they currently play leading roles, or have done so in the past, in learned societies like the Society for the Social Studies of Science (4S), History of Science Society, Canadian Society for the History and Philosophy of Science (CSHPS), etc.
+For example, our faculty regularly publish in leading international STS journals like Science, Technology, & Human Values, Social Studies of Science, Science as Culture, Isis, Prometheus, Body & Society, Social Science & Medicine, and Sociology of Health & Illness; they regularly publish books with international presses like MIT Press, Duke University Press, University of Chicago Press, Oxford University Press; they are, or have been, editors and editorial board members on prominent STS journals like Science, Technology, & Human Values, Social Studies of Science, Science as Culture, Social Epistemology, Journal of Responsible Innovation, Isis, Scientia Canadensis, Canadian Bulletin of Medical History, and Catalyst: Feminism, Theory, Technoscience; and they currently play leading roles, or have done so in the past, in learned societies like the Society for the Social Studies of Science (4S), History of Science Society, Canadian Society for the History and Philosophy of Science (CSHPS), etc.